Cody Yellowstone Road Trips — The Beartooth Pass and More

 The Beartooth Pass

-Spectacular fall colors, roaming wildlife, and amazing views all await you on the Beartooth Pass.
+Spectacular roads, roaming wildlife, and amazing views all await you on the Beartooth Pass.
 One of our most well-known scenic routes, the Beartooth Highway sprang to fame over a half-century ago when Charles Kuralt (from the CBS program, On the Road) lauded its beautiful (and breathtaking) twists and turns.
 Making your way along this route in the northwestern corner of Wyoming (with a detour into southern Montana to boot), you can stop to explore historic towns that feel like something out of a history book.
 This 68-mile route also has a summit of 10,947 feet, making it the highest-elevation paved highway in the Northern Rocky Mountains.
 Suffice it to say, you’ll feel like you’re on the top of the world all the way up here.
 You’ll also be rewarded with incredible views of towering buttes, limestone spires, plunging canyons, and glaciers.

 The East Yellowstone Loop

 Ready to tackle the Beartooth Highway as well as the East Yellowstone Loop?
 We recommend setting aside two full days to experience it all.
-Consider an overnight stay at an in-park lodge such as the Mammoth Hot Springs Hotel or Canyon Lodge
+Consider an overnight stay at an in-park lodge such as the Mammoth Hot Springs Hotel or Canyon Lodge.

 The Bighorn Basin Loop